singh-ab/jobweave/README.md

 ### "Model needs to be downloaded"

-- Click "🎯 Tailor Now" to initiate the download (requires user gesture)
+- Click "Tailor Now" to initiate the download (requires user gesture)
 - First download requires ~22GB storage and may take 10-30 minutes
 - Ensure you have an unmetered (unlimited) internet connection
 - Check download progress in the Model Status card